-Last time, we explored how to write enticing product descriptions.
+Last time, we explored writing enticing ecommerce product descriptions.
 Another keyword bucket worth looking at is category descriptions.
 Many ecommerce founders create thin looking category pages with little content (or context).
 But they’re missing a trick!

 Descriptive category pages act as a gateway for potential customers to explore products when they are further up the buying journey.
 These visitors might be category or brand aware but haven’t settled on a product or two.